 3. Application Distribution and Sufficiency Review

 An application is determined to be “sufficient” when it contains the following information:

 The rezoning application is circulated to County departments and divisions / agencies as necessary.
 The application is reviewed by staff to ensure the proposed development or range of allowable development complies with the County’s development policies.
 The applicant may be requested to submit additional information or revise the proposal as a result of the sufficiency review.

 Following distribution and review of a proposed rezoning application, a Comments Document (COMDOC) is sent to the applicant, which outlines staff comments.
 The COMDOC also identifies the preliminary list of technical requirements for the development to proceed, which may include infrastructure improvements, issuance of applicable permits, etc. The scheduled meeting date, time and location for discussion of the proposal by the DRC is also indicated.

 5. Development Review Committee (DRC) Meeting

 Following delivery of the COMDOC to the applicant, County staff meets as a technical review team to discuss issues and respond to questions by the applicant.
-The Applicant should thouroughly review the COMDOC before the DRC meets.
+The Applicant should thoroughly review the COMDOC before the scheduled DRC meeting.